-Yet depending on the kind of document we're creating, adding more and different words can sometimes add colour, texture, greater meaning and emphasis to what we want to say.
+Yet depending on the kind of document we're creating, adding more and different words can sometimes add color, texture, greater meaning, contrast, and emphasis to what we want to say.

-After a few such practise sessions, you'll start to recognize your own familiar patterns that have contributed to excess wording in the first place.
+After a few such practise sessions, you'll start to recognise your own familiar patterns that have contributed to excess wording in the first place.

 With more practice, when working on a publication or speech script, you can learn to save time and effort by not creating your own verbose heap that requires cutting later.